cyberchitta/openai_ex/README.md

 ## Installation and Usage

-For detailed installation instructions and usage examples, please open the [Usage Guide Livebook](./notebooks/readme.livemd).
+For detailed installation instructions and usage examples, please open the [README Livebook](./notebooks/readme.livemd).

 ## Development

-This library was developed inside a Livebook docker image running in a VS Code devcontainer (check out the `.devcontainer` folder for details).
+This library was developed using a Livebook docker image that runs inside a VS Code devcontainer.
+The `.devcontainer` folder contains all the relevant files.

-Clone the repo to your local machine, open it in VS Code, and follow the prompts to open in container.
+To get started, clone the repository to your local machine and open it in VS Code.
+Follow the prompts to open it in a container.

-Once the container is running in VS Code, you can open livebook at http://localhost:8080.
-You will need to enter the password that is in the secret environment variable `LIVEBOOK_PASSWORD` (set in `.env`, explained below).
+After the container is up and running in VS Code, you can access livebook at http://localhost:8080.
+However, you'll need to enter a password that's stored in the environment variable `LIVEBOOK_PASSWORD`.
+You can find this variable in the `.env` file, which is explained below.

-### Env vars and secrets
+### Environment Variables and Secrets

-For devcontainer development, any secrets (such as `OPENAI_API_KEY`) are defined as environment variables in a `.env` file in the `.devcontainer` folder.
-This file should **not be placed** in version control (and is included in `.gitignore` for that reason).
-A sample `env` (without the '.') is provided which can form the basis for your `.env` file.
-These secrets are passed through to Livebook in `docker-compose.yml`.
+To set environment variables for devcontainer development, you can create a `.env` file in the `.devcontainer` folder.
+Any secrets, such as `OPENAI_API_KEY` and `LIVEBOOK_PASSWORD`, can be defined in this file as environment variables.
+Note that the .env file should not be included in version control, and it's already included in the .gitignore file for this reason.
+You can find a sample `env` file in the same folder, which you can use as a template for your own `.env` file.
+These secrets will be passed to Livebook through `docker-compose.yml`.